awsdocs/aws-ruby-developer-guide/doc_source/sqs-example-use-queue.rst

    :description:
    :keywords: AWS SDK for Ruby code examples

-|SQS| provides highly-scalable hosted queues for storing messages as they travel between applications or microservices.
+|SQS| provides highly scalable hosted queues for storing messages as they travel between applications
+or microservices.
 To learn more about queues, see :SQS-dg:`How Amazon SQS Queues Work <sqs-how-it-works>`.

 In this example, you use the |sdk-ruby| with |SQS| to: